drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 <p align="center">
 <img src="Images/High-Level-SensorBoard.jpg" width="25%">
 </p>

-Achieving linearity and reproducibility requires correct design and operation of the gate drivers and signal path.
 <br>

+Achieving linearity and reproducibility is to a large extent a function of hardware and firmware.
+The analog subsystem and ADC provide linear response to spectroscopic signals, the gate drivers enable effective retrieval of charge and the firmware provides effective operation.

 ***
 ## Getting it all up and running